A complete Notice of Appeal must include:

 Morinville AB T8R 1L6

-An appeal including the fee must be filed with the SDAB Secretary within the specified timeframe below.
+An appeal including the fee must be filed with the Clerk of the SDAB within the specified timeframe below.

 Timelines for Appeal

-With a development permit application or stop order, an appeal must be filed within 14 days:
+With a development permit application or stop order, an appeal must be filed within:

-- in the case of affected persons: after notice of the issuance of a permit was given in accordance with the Morinville Land Use Bylaw.
-Notices are dated based on the print publication in The Morinville News for consistent timelines and are posted on the website here.
+- in the case of affected persons – 21 days after notice of the issuance of a permit was given in accordance with the Morinville Land Use Bylaw.
+Notices are dated based on the publication date posted on the website here.

 What Happens When you File an Appeal?